How to Grow Asparagus in Colorado

 Asparagus is a perennial vegetable that can live up to 15 years or more, so starting asparagus seeds indoors is an excellent investment for your garden.
 You can start your asparagus seeds indoors in late winter, around mid-February or early March.

-To start your asparagus seeds indoors, you will need to fill a seed tray or small pots with a good quality potting mix.
+To start your asparagus seeds indoors, fill a seed tray or small pots with a good-quality potting mix.
 Plant your seeds about 1/2 inch deep, and keep the soil moist until the seeds germinate.
-Once the seedlings have sprouted, you can move them to a sunny window or a grow light.
+Once the seedlings have sprouted, move them to a sunny window or a grow light.

 Transplanting Asparagus Seedlings

 After the danger of frost has passed in early spring, you can transplant your asparagus seedlings into your garden.
-Asparagus prefers a sunny spot with well-drained soil, so choose a location that receives at least 6 hours of direct sunlight per day.
-Asparagus also prefers a sandy loam soil, so make sure your soil is well-drained and aerated.
+Asparagus prefers a sunny spot with well-drained soil, so choose a location that receives at least 6 hours of direct sunlight daily.
+Asparagus also prefers sandy loam soil, so make sure your soil is well-drained and aerated.

 Before planting your asparagus, prepare the soil by removing any weeds and adding organic matter, such as compost or aged manure.
-Asparagus plants grow deep roots, so make sure you dig a hole that is at least 8 inches deep and 12 inches wide.
-Plant your asparagus seedlings about 18 inches apart, and make sure the crown of the plant is about 2 inches below the soil level.
+Asparagus plants grow deep roots, so dig a hole at least 8 inches deep and 12 inches wide.
+Plant your asparagus seedlings about 18 inches apart, and make sure the crown is approximately 2 inches below the soil level.

 Planting Female Asparagus Plants

-Asparagus plants can be either male or female, and it's essential to choose the right type of plant for your garden.
-Female plants produce seeds, which can take energy away from the plant, so it's best to choose male plants or hybrid varieties that are specifically bred for their high yield and excellent flavor.
+Asparagus plants can be male or female, and choosing the right type of plant for your garden is essential.
+Female plants produce seeds, which can take energy away from the plant, so it's best to choose male plants or hybrid varieties specifically bred for their high yield and excellent flavor.

 Caring for Your Asparagus Bed

-In the first year, it's best to harvest lightly to allow the plants to establish a strong root system.
-Cut spears when they are about 6-8 inches tall, and only harvest for about two weeks.
-In the second year, you can harvest for about three weeks, and in the third year, you can harvest for about four weeks.
-After that, you can harvest for up to eight weeks per year.
+In the first year, it's best to harvest lightly to allow the plants to establish a robust root system.
+Cut spears when they are about 6-8 inches tall and only gather for about two weeks.
+In the second year, you can harvest for about three weeks; in the third year, you can harvest for about four weeks.
+After that, you can gather for up to eight weeks per year.

 Companion Plants for Asparagus